 Has the face of Formula E changed, in your opinion?

 I don’t believe we’ve changed much as a series, but we’ve grown with the addition of new partners, manufacturers and increased fan base.
-Our fundamental values of being an exciting, accessible and engaging racing series in the heart of the world’s leading cities hasn’t changed.
+Our fundamental values of being an exciting, accessible and engaging racing series in the heart of the world’s leading cities haven’t changed.

 Each ePrix brings a new opportunity and the chance of innovative and unique experiences, allowing us to learn from any failings, celebrate our successes, learn from both and look ahead to the next event.